aurimas13/Revenue-Forecast/README.md

 **Steps**

-1. Open a terminal and navigate to the project directory after cloning the github repo where the Dockerfile is located.
+1. Open a terminal and navigate to the project directory where Dockerfile is after cloning the repo from [Installation](#installation) 1<sup>st</sup> step.
 2. Build the Docker image by running the following command in the terminal:

 ```